 Do I have an IBAN?

-Currently, Puerto Rico does not participate in IBAN (International Bank Account Number).
+Currently, Puerto Rico does not participate in the IBAN (International Bank Account Number) standard.
 Therefore, Euro Pacific Bank clients do not have IBANs and should revert to their standard MT103 wiring instructions.

 If your sending institution is mandating that an IBAN is needed, we recommend that you communicate to them that the transfer is a SWIFT payment, which is routed through a SWIFT code (also known as BIC code) and an account number.
 Often, many sending institutions request IBANs because they are accustomed to using them.

 In an effort to continually improve your banking experience and adapt to the ever-changing regulatory environment, we urge you to follow these best practices to ensure that INCOMING wires are received successfully:

 - No PO Box addresses – Wires from bank accounts associated with a PO Boxes will be rejected by our correspondent banking network. **VERY IMPORTANT**

 - Add Economic Purpose – All incoming wires should include the economic purpose of the payment in the SWIFT field 70 (also known as the “Message to Beneficiary” or Reference/Information field).
 Wires that do not state the economic purpose will be returned by our correspondent banking network. **VERY IMPORTANT**

 - If for any reason you cannot specify our Intermediary Bank, you may omit our Intermediary Bank, and thereby acknowledge that the sending bank must retrieve the correct intermediary route from the SWIFT system.
 By omitting our Intermediary Bank, you risk that your funds are routed to an incorrect or outdated Intermediary Bank.
 We accept no liability if the wire transfer does not arrive successfully for any reason.